Shashankss1205/ML4SCI/Multi-Class Classification (Common Test 1)/Readme.md

 1) Having a background in image classification and generation, It was easy to work with the dataset provided.
 2) My first step was to take a look over the dataset provided in the problem statement and gather the relevant information regarding the three classes, strong lensing images with no substructure, subhalo substructure, and vortex substructure.
-3) Secondly, I went onto study and analyse the model architecture and chose ResNet18 because of its vast usecase and high accuracy.
+3) Secondly, I went onto study and analyse the model architecture and chose ResNet18 because of its vast use-case, light architecture and high accuracy.
 4) Lastly, I started implementing the code in my notebook taking reference from the implementations of a reference notebook created by ML4SCI in a hackathon, 3 years ago.

 ## Introduction to Strong Lensing Challenge - Multi-Class Classification:

 Gravitational lensing has been a cornerstone in many cosmology experiments and studies since it was discussed in Einstein’s calculations back in 1936 and discovered in 1979, and one area of particular interest is the study of dark matter via substructure in strong lensing images.
 In this challenge, I focus on exploring the potential of supervised models in identifying dark matter based on simulated strong lensing images with different substructure.

 This is an example notebook for the Multi-Class Classification Challenge.
-In this notebook, I demonstrate @ models:
+In this notebook, I demonstrated 2 models:

-1) A Base Resnet18 model implemented using the PyTorch library to solve the task.
+1) A Resnet18 model implemented using the PyTorch library to solve the task of multi-class classification of strong lensing images.
 2) A simple CNN model implemented using the PyTorch library to solve the task of multi-class classification of strong lensing images.

 ## Model Architecture: